kriszyp/lmdb-js/README.md

 When using a cursor keys are read from the database and it is necessary to specify how the keys should be returned.
 The most direct mapping from LMDB C API is as a node.js Buffer (binary), however it is often more convenient to return the key as a string.
-To create a cursor that returns keys as Buffers, provide a second `true` prameter to the `cursor constructor`.
-Set the second parameter to `false` to always return keys as strings.
-Note that this parameter is ignored if the
-`dbi` was opened with `keyIsUint32` set - in this case all cursor functions will return the key as an integer.
+To create a cursor that returns keys as Buffers, provide a third `true` prameter to the `cursor constructor`.
+Set the third parameter to `false` to always return keys as strings.
+Note that this parameter is ignored if the `dbi` was opened with `keyIsUint32` set - in this case all cursor functions will return the key as an integer.

-If the second parameter to the `cursor constructor` is *not* given then:
+If the third parameter to the `cursor constructor` is *not* given then:
    * If the `dbi` was opened with `keyIsUint32` set the key is returned as an integer
    * If the value is being read as binary (`getCurrentBinary` or `getCurrentBinaryUnsafe`) the key is returned as a binary `Buffer`.
    * Otherwise the key is returned as a `string`.
-This mode is deprecated and may be removed (replaced by a default as if the `cursor constructor` second parameter were `false`) in a future release.
+This mode is deprecated and may be removed (replaced by a default as if the `cursor constructor` third parameter were `false`) in a future release.

 ### Examples